 How Record Labels Are Selling Old Music

-Tim Fraser-Harding oversees such out-of-the-ordinary tasks as Warner Music’s president of world catalog of a recorded song, where he’s helped shape new marketing techniques for legacy artists like Led Zeppelin and Fleetwood Mac.
-Fraser-Harding spoke with Rolling Stone approximately the trials and rewards of reviving old hits.
+Tim Fraser-Harding oversees such out-of-the-ordinary tasks as Warner Music’s president of the world catalog of recorded songs, where he’s helped shape new marketing techniques for legacy artists like Led Zeppelin and Fleetwood Mac.
+Fraser-Harding spoke about the trials and rewards of reviving old hits with Rolling Stone.

 How do you view your function relative to the tuning industry at big?